Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling: Qualitative Analysis of Chain-of-Thoughts for Pruned vs Unpruned Models

 The qualitative examples for the unpruned and Wanda-Uniform 20\% pruned variant of the Qwen3-8B models are provided in \cref{tab:cot_comparison,tab:cot_comparison_amc,tab:cot_comparison_gpqa,tab:cot_comparison_math}.
 Where two qualitative examples for each of the four datasets (AIME24, AMC23, GPQA-Diamond, and MATH500) at 2048 thinking tokens are shown.
 Overall, inspection of the chain of thought reveals no clearly identifiable signal.
 The chain of thought generation in both cases shows coherent outputs.
 Interestingly, \cite{wang2025fewer} shows that the chain-of-thought generated by \textit{structurally} pruned models often contains incoherent outputs and repeated segments; issues that are not observed in either unpruned models or those pruned using \textit{unstructured} methods.
-Furthermore, the performance gains obtained through unstructured pruning relative to the unpruned models likely arise from the inherent parameter redundancy in the base models, which may induce unnecessary reasoning or overthinking during generation.
+This finding is consistent with the quantitative results, where unstructured pruned models often match or surpass the performance of their unpruned counterparts.